babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 #### 3.2.1 Get Funds

-Before creating a validator, you will need sufficient BBN tokens and are necessary to interact with the Babylon network and run a validator.
+Before creating a validator, you will need sufficient BBN tokensin order to interact with the Babylon network and run a validator.

 To source funds you will need to request them from the Babylon Testnet Faucet.

 <!-- TODO: add information or commands on how to request funds from the faucet -->

-### 3.2 Key for BLS Voting
+### 3.3 Key for BLS Voting
-#### 3.2.1 What is BLS Voting
+#### 3.3.1 What is BLS Voting

 Babylon validators are required to participate in [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature) voting